KumarLabJax/JABS-data-pipeline/README.md

 We share our recording software, which includes 2 components:
 1. [Control Server](https://github.com/KumarLabJax/JABS-recording-control-server), which runs on a raspberry pi 3 (or newer) that acts as a web portal
+2. [Control UI](https://github.com/KumarLabJax/JABS-recording-ui), which is the UI used for the control server
-2. [Recording Devices](https://github.com/KumarLabJax/JABS-device-client), which runs on ever recording device.
+3. [Recording Devices](https://github.com/KumarLabJax/JABS-device-client), which runs on ever recording device.

 ## Pose Estimation